A Guide to Self Assessment - IT10

 - Pay current year Preliminary Tax by 31 October,

 - File your tax return for the previous tax year by 31 October.
-Failure to send your completed tax return by this date will result in a surcharge (5% where the return is submitted within two months, otherwise 10%) being added to your final tax bill,
+Failure to send your completed tax return and self-assessment by this date will result in a surcharge (5% where the return is submitted within two months, otherwise 10%) being added to your final tax bill,

 - Pay the balance of tax for the previous year by 31 October,